The watermill

 He got up and went further back into the rear of the café, to the door indicated by Mrs Burke.
 Through it was a tiny space with two doors, one for boys and men, the other, for the girls.
 He went through into the men’s bathroom.
 There was a tiled floor; it was warm, heated.
 There was a bath with big old-fashioned taps.
 There was a dressing table with a mirror.
 Various grown-up lotions and potions stood on the dressing table.
 He looked at a few of them and sniffed at them.
 Grown up perfumes.
 Body lotion.
 Eau de cologne.
 Shower gel.
 He had never in his life seen so many toiletries, never had he smelt so many nice smells in one place at one time.

-There was a big frosted glass window…there was a big frosted glass window, and there was sunshine streaming in through it.
-There was a big frosted glass window, and there was sunshine streaming in through it…but it had been a dull and rainy day only moments ago when he came into the cafe.
+There was a big frosted glass window…there was a big frosted glass window, and there was sunshine streaming in through it…but it had been a dull and rainy day only moments ago when he came into the cafe.
 He peered closely at it, trying to look through, pressing his nose against the cold glass, but he could make out nothing through it other than light.
 There was no way to open the window.

 He put the plug in and started the bath.
 He poured in a great deal of a green substance with a nice smell.
 He hoped it was bubble bath.
 It started to make bubbles.
 It took him quite a bit of fiddling with the hot and cold taps to make the water just right.
 While the bath was filling, he took his clothes off.
 Over a towel rail were laid some jeans and a sweatshirt, socks and underwear.
 Bemused, he picked up the sweater and jeans and looked at them, felt the material in his hands, and then put them down again.
 He looked through the various jars and bottles on the dressing table.
 There was a jar of some brightly coloured crystals labelled “bath salts”.
 He’d heard they were good for baths, so poured them all into the foaming water.
 He’d not had many baths.
 They’d had no bath in the flat on the tower block where’d been with his mum, when he was a little boy.